thayton/thayton.github.io/_drafts/puppeteer.md

 That means we need to be able to determine when that update has completed.

 If you inspect the page size `<select>` in Chrome Developer Tools you'll see that it does not have an `id` attribute.
-That means we'll have to locate it by searching for its `name` attribute instead:
+We'll have to locate it by searching for its `name` attribute instead:

 ```html
 <select name="ctl00$FormContentPlaceHolder$Panel$resultsGrid$ctl11$ctl06"